Skip to main content

 brid: null

-In this configuration, we make the dapp subscribe to the topics L_delivery and L_shipment_ready topics, as defined by our dapp code.
-The brid should point to the producer of the message topic, but as we have not deployed our dapp to a network yet, we leave it as null.
+In this configuration, we make the dapp subscribe to the topics L_delivery and L_shipment_ready, as defined by our dapp code.
+The brid should point to the producer of the message topic, but since we have not deployed our dapp to the network yet, we leave it as null.

 info